dinahdeichtmann/django_react_rollerderbyquiz/README.md

 This quiz application is designed to **help learn the rules of roller derby**, a fast-paced, highly strategical team sport I have been playing competitively for nearly ten years.
 It was **my idea to build this project**.

+Due to **technical difficulties** some team members encountered during our three day long hackathon, this project is **not as functional** as we would have hoped.
+I was initally tasked with the "Correction" page, which was dependent on a struggling team member's component to be fully functional.
+When it became apparent that that teammate wouldn't be able to finish up their work in time for the presentation, I **consulted with the team** and **made the decision to take on the homepage**.
+It ended up being the focus of our end-of-hackathon presentation, **gaining praise for our web design**.
+I'm glad that I could use my ability to **think quick on my feet** and be **proactive** to reevaluate my priorities and switch my focus to something that would be **valuable to the team**!

 ## Technologies

 - Django, Django REST Framework